ismet55555/AWS_Solutions_Architect_Notes/README.md

 ### Network Address Translation (NAT) Gateway

-- Instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
+- Instances in a private subnet can connect to services outside your VPC, but external services cannot initiate a connection with those instances.
-- Use this instead of a NAT instance (custom)
+- Use this instead of a NAT instance (custom approach)
+  - NAT instances has to be managed by customer
 - Should have more than one in a AZ for availability
 - Supports TCP, UDP, ICMP
 - Not supported for IPv6 traffic (use egress-only internet gateway)